Takahiro Shiraishi

-Takahiro Shiraishi (白石隆浩, Shiraishi Takahiro) was a Japanese serial killer and rapist.
-He was also known as the "Twitter killer", which he was labeled as in most media reports at the time of his sentencing.
-In Zama, Kanagawa, between August and October 2017, he murdered nine people, eight of them being young women, including three high school girls.
+Takahiro Shiraishi (白石隆浩, Shiraishi Takahiro) was a Japanese serial killer and sex offender.
+He was also known as the Twitter Killer or the Zama Suicide Pact Killer, which he was labeled as in most media reports at the time of his sentencing.
+In Zama, Kanagawa, between August and October 2017, he murdered nine people, eight of them being young women, including three high-school girls, in an incident known as the Zama Nine Murders.
+(Note: Various names: